ni/instrumentstudio-plugin-labview/docs/InstrumentStudio Plug-In SDK Reference.md

 LabVIEW plugin panels are uniquely identified by the Plugin Session which is set by the framework when the plugin is run.
-Plugins must have a control named 'Session Id' which is a U64 numeric control on their plugin VI front panel so the framework can correctly set it.
+Plugins must have a control named 'Session Id' which is a U64 numeric control on their plugin VI front panel, so the framework can correctly set it.
 This 'Session Id' is then passed to Create Session.vi to begin the plugin session.
 This control can be placed on the user's VI by right-clicking on the input of the Create Session.vi and choosing 'Create